isHuangXin/deepcs4plugin/plugin/codesearcher/README.md

 ## Usage

-For example of use the plugin, there is some illustrations:
+For example of use the plugin, there are some illustrations:

 ![quickPick](./img/quickPick.png)